lushaojia/meal-match-app/README.md

 - **Google Maps JavaScript API** is used in the frontend to create an interactive map, enable location autocomplete, and handle map interactions
 - **Google Maps Places** library provides the autocomplete functionality for location input
 - **Google Maps Geocoding API** is used in the backend to reverse geocode coordinates into formatted addresses

-## 🧪 Test it out!
-1. You can register a new account and use these credentials to log in, or use an existing username `test` with password `testtest`.
-2. Type in `Lulu Chow Wang Campus Center` and click `Search`.
-3. Pick a listing of your choosing and request some items from it.
-4. Click on `Back to Search` to see the quantity listed change. s